Delta-Unknotting Number for Pretzel Knots

 They proved that two knots can be deformed into each other by a finite sequence of $\Delta$-moves.
 The $\Delta$-Gordian distance $d_G^{\Delta}(K, K^{'})$ of two oriented knots $K$ and $K^{'}$ is defined as the minimum number of $\Delta$-moves needed to deform a diagram of $K$ into that of $K{'}$.
 The $\Delta$-unknotting number $u^{\Delta}(K)$ of an oriented knot $K$ is defined as the $\Delta$-Gordian distance $d_G^{\Delta}(K, O)$ of $K$ and the trivial knot $O$.
 In \cite{Oka1}, M. Okada proved that $u^{\Delta}(K) \geq |a_2(K)|$, where $a_2(K)$ denotes the second coefficient of the Conway polynomial of $K$.

-In \cite{NaNaU}, we determined the $\Delta$-unknotting numbers for certain classes of oriented knots: torus knots, positive pretzel knots, and positive 3-braids.
+In \cite{NaNaU}, joint work with Y. Nakanishi and Y. Uchida, we determined the $\Delta$-unknotting numbers for certain classes of oriented knots: torus knots, positive pretzel knots, and positive $3$-braids.
 For these classes, the $\Delta$-unknotting number coincides with the second coefficient of the Conway polynomial.
 In particular, the $\Delta$-unknotting number for $T(p,q)$ (the torus knot of type $(p,q)$) is equal to $(p^2-1)(q^2-1)/24$.